Tim Ward (musician): 2007 departure

 Ward left the band during their tour with Coheed and Cambria.
 He was replaced by bassist and vocalist Frank Ene on November 28, 2007.
 Thomas Erak stated on the band's forums that his leave was full-time and for the best interest of the band.
 He remained in touch with his former bandmates and offered to create artwork for the bands' future albums and merchandise.
 However, he was not mentioned in the liner notes for The Fall of Troy's record, In the Unlikely Event.

 2013 return

 In 2010, The Fall of Troy announced a hiatus.
-When they returned in 2013, Ward rejoined his once former bandmates, and his replacement Frank Ene was no longer with the band.
+When they returned in 2013, Ward rejoined his former bandmates, and his replacement Frank Ene was no longer with the band.

 Other musical ventures

 During his departure from The Fall of Troy, Ward relocated to Riggins, Idaho and in November 2008 began posting new demos on his MySpace page since under the moniker of Stranger Danger.
 He now makes music under the monikers "Cool Timmy" and "Messedupcoyote", both of which are signed to the online record label run by Father LongLegs "Woozy Tribe".